There are different types of cervical cancer. The most common type is squamous cell cancer. Cancer cells are divided into 3 grades.

 Small cell cancer

 Small cell cancer of the cervix is a very rare type of cervical cancer.
-Fewer than 3 in every 100 women (3%) diagnosed with cervical cancer have this type.
+Around 3 in every 100 women (3%) diagnosed with cervical cancer have this type.

 Other rarer types of cancer